jezzlucena/caderno/AI_AUTOCOMPLETE_GUIDE.md

 2. Sign up for a free account (you can use Google or GitHub)
 3. Go to your [Settings → Access Tokens](https://huggingface.co/settings/tokens)
 4. Click "New token" or "Create new token"
-5. Give it a name (e.g., "Agenda Journal")
+5. Give it a name (e.g., "Caderno Journal")
 6. Select "Read" permission (this is sufficient for using the inference API)
 7. Click "Generate token"
 8. Copy your token (it will start with `hf_`)

-### Step 2: Add API Key to Agenda
+### Step 2: Add API Key to Caderno

-1. Open Agenda
+1. Open Caderno
 2. Click the menu button (☰) in the top right
 3. Select "Settings"
 4. Navigate to "AI Autocomplete" section